jcont12/ProgrammingNotes/Langs & Frameworks/React/react.md

 **Sequential state calls within a component... will they update in order or correctly?
 Will it cause the component to re-render once or multiple times?**
 (https://stackoverflow.com/questions/48563650/does-react-keep-the-order-for-state-updates)[Awesome stack overflow answer]

+**When should I use React's local state and when should I use redux??**
+(https://stackoverflow.com/questions/41584647/when-do-i-choose-react-state-vs-redux-store)[no rule of thumb, but for local state not shared with other components use react state]